-Reports and Alarms can be configured independently from the rest of the system and are not required to start recording data.
-Both, however, require active Input Devices before they can be used.
+Alarms can be configured independently from the rest of the system and are not required to start recording data.
+An active device is required to configure the alarm.

-Reports and Alarms can be added in the 'Reports' or 'Alarms' section respectively within the VPVision backend.
+Alarms can be added in the 'Alarms' section respectively within the VPVision backend.